hungyuenhei/portfolio/Customers and Products Analysis/Case_Question and Study.md

 <img width="890" height="463" alt="Image" src="https://github.com/user-attachments/assets/0436b9d8-7701-4b7d-b082-baebbe8def4c" />

 The above products have a comparatively high stock pressure ratio（>1) , which implies that current product demand is larger than its supply, while 1968 Ford Mustang, 1911 Ford Town Car and 1928 Mercedes-Benz SSK have the highest ratio.
 Vintage cars and motocycles are top priority to restock.
 They sell frequently with great sales performances.

+### BQ2 How should we tailor marketing and communication strategies to customer behaviors?